metamn/react/content/blog/is-graphql-functional-and-reactive/index.md

   const author = find(authors, {id: book.authorID})
   /**
   * The shape of the return data needs to be assembled.
-  * And it is done in an arbitrary way.
+  * And it is done arbitrarily.
   * The client has no influence about the shape returned.
   */
   const result = {